 In addition the facilities below, you can find lists of health providers and clinics on campus and in the community on the Students with Children website and the Physical and Mental Health section of the Rackham website.

 The C.S.
 Mott Children’s Hospital provides comprehensive care for children.

 St. Joseph Mercy Health System provides holistic care for the entire family, including Pregnancy, Childbirth and Infant Care and Children, Adolescent and Teen Health.

 The University of Michigan Early Childhood Education and Care website describes the range of child care choices at the University of Michigan.
 Parents may search for centers by ages served, by schedule, and by campus location.

-The Work/Life Resource Center’s “Find Child Care” web page lists resources, programs and statewide databases of child care providers.
+The Work/Life Resource Center’s website lists resources, programs, and statewide databases of child care providers.

 Kids Kare at Home is a back-up child care program for U-M families when your child is mildly ill and cannot be sent to school/child care or your regular child care is not available.

 Child Care Network aims to help families find quality child care education, provide parents with tips on how to choose child care, and assist low-income families with the costs of licensed care.